harshasingamshetty1/Advanced-Solidity-learnings/Notes/notes.md

 1. Setting storage var from zero to non-zero => ~20,000 gas (This is bcoz we need to index the value)
 2. Setting storage var from non-zero to non-zero => ~5,000 gas (This is coz, we have already indexed but just have to change the value)[but its only ~100gas if we are just rewriting the same value]
-3. Setting storage from non-zero to zero => 0 gas (This is coz we are removing the index)[Check the refunds section for more info]
+3. Setting storage from non-zero to zero => ~ almost 0 gas (This is coz we are removing the index)[Check the refunds section for more info]

 Cold storage read access ~2100 gas, i.e when storage var is loaded for 1st time in the txn. warm storage read is just 100 gas which is almost negligible.